apache/gravitino/CONTRIBUTING.md

 The CI infrastructure runs unit and integration tests on each pull request, please make sure these tests pass before making a pull request.

 The unit tests run on every build and integration tests run as needed.
-See [integration tests](docs/integration-test.md) for more information.
+See [how to test](docs/how-to-test) for more information.

 When adding new code or fixing a bug be sure to add unit tests to provide coverage.